shajra/nix-project/README.md

         If using both '-e' and '-E' options (or similarly '-n' and '-N'), the last one is overriding (useful for automation/defaults).

+        Note, even with '-E', exporting will evaluate blocks not set to either ':eval no' or ':eval no-export'.

 ## GitHub rate limiting of Niv calls<a id="sec-2-5"></a>